ros-navigation/docs.nav2.org/2020summerOfCode/projects/dynamic.rst

 **Mentor contact details: [See link above, link in GitHub profile description]**

 **Project output requirements**
-- Integrations of 2-5 methods of dynamic obstacle detection in ROS2
+- Integrations of 2-5 methods of dynamic obstacle detection in ROS 2
 - Creation of a costmap_2d layer to use this information to mark future trajectories into a costmap
 - Test these capabilities on real data or a live robot to demonstrate functionality
 - 65% test coverage or higher